a-morales/kwm/README.md

 *Kwm* started as a simple project to get true focus-follows-mouse support on OSX through event tapping.
 It is now a tiling window manager that represents windows as the leaves of a binary tree.

-*Kwm* runs a local daemon to read messages and trigger functions that affect focus management and tiling among other things.
+*Kwm* runs a local daemon to read messages and trigger functions, *Kwmc* can be used to write to *Kwm*'s socket,

-*Kwmc* can be used to write to *Kwm*'s socket, and the included hotkeys.cpp uses this program to define mapping between keys and these functions.
+and the included hotkeys.cpp uses this program to define mapping between keys and these functions.
 The config file ".kwmrc" also uses *Kwmc* to apply initial settings upon startup.
 Because of this, *Kwmc* needs to be placed in your path to ensure that this works as expected.
 For information, check the readme located within the *kwmc* folder.